Mississippi Masala

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Mina actively chooses to meet Demetrius for a date, fully aware she's crossing racial and cultural boundaries.
 She lies to her family about where she's going, marking her decision to pursue this forbidden relationship., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat The relationship is exposed when they're discovered together.
+Significantly, this crucial beat The relationship is exposed when they're discovered together.
 The Indian community erupts in scandal.
 Mina's family is humiliated.
 What seemed like a private love affair becomes a public crisis.
 The stakes are raised: this isn't just romance, it's cultural warfare., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 95 minutes initiates the final act resolution at 81% of the runtime.
 Jay realizes he must let go of Uganda and accept America as home.
 This synthesis allows him to see Mina's relationship differently.
 Meanwhile, Demetrius decides to fight for Mina, driving to find her.
 Both choose love and future over past grievances., demonstrating the transformation achieved throughout the journey.